dyaraev/spark-jms-connector/docs/getting-started.md

 sbt "examples/runMain io.github.dyaraev.spark.connector.jms.example.ExampleApp sender-job --workingDirectory /tmp/spark-sender-job"
 ```

+You can provide Spark and Scala versions to the command in the same way as for [building the artifacts](development.md#building-the-project).
-You can play with the example applications by changing the configuration options.
+You can also play with the example applications by changing the configuration options.
 All available options are listed when running commands with the `--help` flag.

 Executing examples in an IDE may require the following JVM option to be set: `--add-opens java.base/sun.nio.ch=ALL-UNNAMED`.